 Also, for Pfandbrief banks, the German Pfandbrief Act (Pfandbriefgesetz, PfandBG) is of importance.

 Banking supervisory authorities issue bulletins giving more detail on regulatory requirements.
 On the European level, the European Banking Authority (EBA) sets guidelines.
-The EBA guidelines are to be applied by the competent authorities (for German institutions, the ECB or BaFin) on a “comply or explain” basis.
+These guidelines are to be applied by the competent authorities (for German institutions, the ECB banking supervision or BaFin) on a “comply or explain” basis.

-As part of its “Single Rulebook Q&A” process, the EBA also specifies the interpretation of the CRD IV and the CRR, although this is not directly binding on institutions.
-Finally, BaFin decides whether it adopts an EBA Q&A into its administrative practice.
+As part of its “Single Rulebook Q&A” process, the EBA also performs interpretation of the CRD and the CRR, although this is not directly binding on institutions.
+Finally, the competent authority decides whether it adopts an EBA Q&A into its administrative practice.
+The ECB banking supervision and BaFin generally adopt the EBA Q&A.

-The ECB also develops supervisory methods and standards, inter alia, in the form of manuals, guides, and regulations, that are effective for the entire Single Supervisory Mechanism (SSM).
+The ECB banking supervision also develops supervisory methods and standards, inter alia, in the form of manuals, guides, and regulations, that are effective for the entire Single Supervisory Mechanism (SSM).

 Finally, BaFin and the Deutsche Bundesbank also publish interpretive decisions, guidance notices, circulars, and administrative acts, which are primarily relevant for institutions supervised directly by them.
 These include, for instance, the guidance on the supervisory assessment of bank-internal capital adequacy concepts.
 BaFin also specifies the ratios for the countercyclical capital buffer attributable to German exposures, as well as the capital buffers for systemic risks and for global or other systemically important institutions.

-The EBA is developing guidelines, and draft technical regulatory standards, governing the use of internal models for determining capital requirements for credit and market risk.
+The EBA is developing guidelines, and draft technical regulatory standards, governing the use of internal approaches for determining capital requirements for credit and market risk.
 The aim is to reduce undue variability in the model’s results.
-Similarly, the EBA is revising, among other things, the SREP guidelines and the guidelines on the interest-rate risk in the non-trading book.

-One key supervisory priority of the ECB the multi-year targeted review of internal models (TRIM), which is intended to evaluate the adequacy and suitability of the internal models and in this way to strengthen their credibility.
-In another multi-year project, the ECB plans to issue comprehensive guidelines on ICAAP and ILAAP in order to address the need for improvement identified by the ECB in some areas.
+One key supervisory priority of the ECB banking supervision is the multi-year targeted review of internal models (TRIM), which is intended to evaluate the adequacy and suitability of the internal approaches and in this way to strengthen their credibility.
+In another multi-year project, the ECB banking supervision plans to issue comprehensive guidelines on ICAAP and ILAAP in order to address the need for improvement identified by the ECB banking supervision in some areas.

 The topics revised recently by BaFin in the Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement, MaRisk) mainly concern the following aspects: